-- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
-Tell your doctor about the allergy and what signs you had. - If you have an esophagus that is not normal or trouble swallowing, talk with your doctor. - If you have low carnitine levels or any health problem that can lead to low carnitine levels like carnitine transporter defect, methylmalonic aciduria, or propionic acidemia. - If you have porphyria. - If you are taking any of these drugs: Divalproex or valproic acid.
+- If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell the doctor about the allergy and what signs your child had. - If your child has an esophagus that is not normal or trouble swallowing. - If your child has low carnitine levels or any health problem that can lead to low carnitine levels like carnitine transporter defect, methylmalonic aciduria, or propionic acidemia. - If your child has porphyria. - If your child is taking any of these drugs: Divalproex or valproic acid. - If your child weighs less than 88 pounds (40 kilograms).
+This drug is not for use in children who weigh less than 88 pounds (40 kilograms).